Science in the Renaissance: Mathematics

-The accomplishments of Greek mathematicians survived throughout Late Antiquity and the Middle Ages by a long and indirect history.
+The accomplishments of Greek mathematicians survived throughout Late Antiquity and the Middle Ages through a long and indirect history.
 Much of the work of Euclid, Archimedes, and Apollonius, along with later authors such as Hero and Pappus, were copied and studied in both Byzantine culture and in Islamic centers of learning.
-Translations of these works began already in the 12th century, by the work of translators in Spain and Sicily working mostly from Arabic and Greek sources into Latin.
+Translations of these works began already in the 12th century, with the work of translators in Spain and Sicily, working mostly from Arabic and Greek sources into Latin.
 Two of the most prolific were Gerard of Cremona and William of Moerbeke.

 The greatest of all translation efforts, however, took place in the 15th and 16th centuries in Italy, as attested by the numerous manuscripts dating from this period currently found in European libraries.
 Virtually all leading mathematicians of the era were obsessed with the need for restoring the mathematical works of the ancients.
 Not only did humanists assist mathematicians with the retrieval of Greek manuscripts, they also took an active role in translating these work into Latin, often commissioned by religious leaders such as Nicholas V and Cardinal Bessarion.

 Some of the leading figures in this effort include Regiomontanus, who made a copy of the Latin Archimedes and had a program for printing mathematical works; Commandino (1509–1575), who likewise produced an edition of Archimedes, as well as editions of works by Euclid, Hero, and Pappus; and Maurolyco (1494–1575), who not only translated the work of ancient mathematicians but added much of his own work to these.
 Their translations ensured that the next generation of mathematicians would be in possession of techniques far in advance of what it was generally available during the Middle Ages.

 It must be borne in mind that the mathematical output of the 15th and 16th centuries was not exclusively limited to the works of the ancient Greeks.
 Some mathematicians, such as Tartaglia and Luca Paccioli, welcomed and expanded on the medieval traditions of both Islamic scholars and people like Jordanus and Fibonnacci.
+Giordano Bruno was also one to critique the works of people like Aristotle, whom he believed to have a flawed logic and developed a mathematical doctrine for the computation of partial physics, with Bruno attempting to transform theories of nature.

+Physics

+The progress being made in math was complemented by advancements in physics, with people like Galileo attempting to bridge the gap between the two fields and question Aristotelian ideas.
+The revived investigation of physics opened up many opportunities in subfields like mechanics, optics, navigation, and cartography.